Sorry, the fields marked in red need your attention, please fix them to continue.

 Gardens by the Bay

 Right in the middle of Singapore, you’ll come across these stunning structures that look like something out a futuristic movie.
-These Super tree structures which are a part of the Gardens by the Bay are simply fantastical and they are connected by a skyway which allows people to go on a skywalk that looks out over the gardens.
+These Supertree structures which are a part of the Gardens by the Bay are simply fantastical and they are connected by a skyway that allows people to go on a skywalk that looks out over the gardens.
 The greenhouse is also shaped like a seashell and it is called the Flower Dome and is currently the largest glass greenhouse in the world.
 The Super trees, the gardens and the conservatories are spectacular.

 If you are looking for a bustling look at contemporary Chinese culture in Singapore, then look no further than Chinatown with its heritage red lanterns, authentic and delicious Chinese food, traditional shops and temples and much more.
 It’s easy to lose yourself in the middle of this cultivated chaos filled with ceremonies and cultural relics that it’s quite easy to forget that you’re in modern Singapore.
 Food is also one of the big draws here, especially delicious street food that’s cheap and has a wide variety.